KevinATucker/Photo-Album/README.md

 `npm install -g .`

-### Run the command
+### Pull photos using the console app
-You can run the command by running
+You can pull photos by running

 `photo-album 3`